Creating an Orisha Altar: Tools for Honoring Yoruba Spirits

 Each Orisha has particular requirements when it comes to setting their altars.
+Altars do not necessarily need to be very fancy or expensive, but care and thought must be put into setting them up.
 Some items or offerings are sacred to one, but taboo to another.
 To connect with the Orishas, it is important to have their altars correctly set up and maintained.
 Here are some examples of the right ritual objects for each Orisha:

 - A white cotton cloth or cover

 - A metal crown

 - An Obatala candle

 - Tools for Obatala Ayaguna (the youngest avatar of Obatala)

 - An Obatala doll, statue, or other image